When is the FAFSA due for 2022-23?

 What to know when filing your FAFSA for next year close to Oct.
 1

-Aid is given on a first-come, first-served basis.
-That means the sooner you apply, the more financial aid you could receive based on your expected family contribution (EFC).
+Some aid is given on a first-come, first-served basis.
+That means that if you apply soon after the Oct.
+1 opening date, you may be able to receive more aid based on your expected family contribution (EFC).
 If you’re looking for federal aid while you’re in school, you’ll need to complete the FAFSA every year.

 What to know when filing your FAFSA for next year close to June 30